envygeeks/jekyll-docker/README.md

 stuff to make your life easier when working with Jekyll in both production and development.

+## Current images:

+* jekyll/pages
+* jekyll/jekyll
+* jekyll/stable
+* jekyll/master
+* jekyll/beta

+The jekyll/pages tries to be as close to Github pages as possible, without changing much, there might be some differences and if there are please do file a ticket and they will be corrected if possible.

 ## Current Default Gems

 * therubyracer